wechu07/fuzzy-printer/README.md

 I used a free JPG to PDF converter, that individually converted the resulting files into separate PDFs that need renaming.
 I recognize that this is probably old school anyway.

+[rename]

 [print](print.py)
-* Prints the names of the
+* Prints the names of the individuals on a JPG file
+    * Names are contained in an MS Excel file or Google sheets file